-He was born in Bassano around 1515 to the painter Francesco dal Ponte, later known as the Elder, and his first wife Lucia Pizzardini.
-He initially trained with his father, a modest artist originally from Gallio and the progenitor of the family.
+He was born in Bassano around 1515 from the painter Francesco dal Ponte, later called the Elder, and his first wife Lucia Pizzardini.
+He initially trained with his father, a modest artist originally from Gallio and the founder of the family.
 According to Ridolfi's account, he then moved to Venice to learn the secrets of the trade in the workshop of Bonifacio de' Pitati.

 Between 1535 and 1540 he approached the plasticity of Pordenone.
-From this period are Samson and the Philistines, now in Dresden, and the Adoration of the Magi, now at Burghley House.
+From this period are Samson and the Philistines, now in Dresden, and the Adoration of the Magi, now in Burghley House.

 The lack of traces of movements has led to the assumption that he spent almost his entire life in Bassano.
-In 1541 the municipal council granted him tax exemption, and from this it appears that he was the head of the family and therefore his father Francesco had died.
+In 1541 the city council granted him exemption from taxes, and from this it appears that he was the head of the family and that therefore his father Francesco had died.

-From the 1940s he approached Mannerist painting, especially that of Francesco Salviati; Between 1540 and 1550 he executed the Martyrdom of Saint Catherine of Alexandria, now in the Civic Museum of Bassano, the Beheading of the Baptist of Copenhagen, with slender and tapered figures inserted in a rarefied scene, the Ascent to Calvary, where the landscape is taken from German engravings, the Nativity of Hampton Court and the Rest during the Flight into Egypt of Milan.
+From the forties he approached Mannerist painting, especially that of Francesco Salviati; between 1540 and 1550 he executed the Martyrdom of Saint Catherine of Alexandria now in the Civic Museum of Bassano, the Decapitation of the Baptist of Copenhagen, with slender and tapered figures inserted in a rarefied scene, the Ascent to Calvary, where the landscape is taken from German engravings, the Nativity of Hampton Court and the Rest during the Flight into Egypt of Milan.

-Between 1550 and 1560 he created the Last Supper of the Borghese Gallery in Rome, in which he takes up the luminous style of Tintoretto.
+Between 1550 and 1560 he created the Last Supper of the Borghese Gallery in Rome, in which he takes up the luministic style of Tintoretto.

-He produces paintings in the family workshop, together with his children, until his death
+He produced paintings in the family workshop, together with his sons, until his death

 Dimensions: